Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Simulations

 \section{Simulations}

 In this section, we will illustrate our theoretical findings through numerical experiments.
-The section is organized as follows: In~\cref{sec:numill} we use numerical experiments to demonstrate the multivariate Hodges-Lehmann phenomenon and the multivariate Chernoff-Savage phenomenon which we discussed after~\cref{prop:areind} in the main paper.
-In~\cref{sec:finper} we compare the finite sample power of $\rhsc$ to Hotelling $T^2$.
+The section is organized as follows: In~\cref{sec:numill} we use numerical experiments to demonstrate the multivariate Hodges-Lehmann phenomenon and the multivariate Chernoff-Savage phenomenon which we discussed after~\cref{prop:areind}.
+In~\cref{sec:finper} we compare the finite sample power of $\prsc$ (see~\eqref{eq:testtrank}) to Hotelling $T^2$.
+In~\cref{sec:beyondloc}, we show that $\prsc$ has high power even beyond location-shift alternatives unlike the usual Hotelling $T^2$.
+We next move on to the rank MMD test $\ptsc$ (see~\eqref{eq:testrankker}).
+In~\cref{sec:emmdrank}, we compare the finite sample power of $\ptsc$ with the usual energy and MMD test in moderate dimensions.
+Similar comparisons in the high-dimensional setting are presented in~\cref{sec:highdpower}.